Workflow Engine and Quality Systems

 Session Break Protocol

-Section titled “Session Break Protocol”At Gates 2 and 3, the Conductor recommends starting a fresh VS Code Copilot Chat session.
+Section titled “Session Break Protocol”At Gates 2 and 3, the Orchestrator recommends starting a fresh VS Code Copilot Chat session.
 Long-running sessions (3+ hours) experience forced context summarisations that lose critical decision context.
 The Session Break Protocol:

-- Conductor writes current state to
+- Orchestrator writes current state to

-00-session-state.json - Conductor writes
+00-session-state.json - Orchestrator writes

-- Conductor reads
+- Orchestrator reads

 00-session-state.json, finds the next pending step, and resumes